'Fresh Air' Reflects On The Psychedelic Movement

 GROSS: But once you started actually taking LSD yourself, that academic research no longer seemed relevant?

-DASS: Well, I'll tell you, it was, because we did studies to show - and I think that it's painful to me that - our zeal to say no to drugs.
+RAM DASS: Well, I'll tell you, it was, because we did studies to show - and I think that it's painful to me that - our zeal to say no to drugs.
 We have not differentiated between the tryptamines, for example, the psychedelics, which have potential for social change, for use.
 Like, we worked with prisoners in prisons where the recidivism rate is so bad.
 We - working in marriages, working with dying people to help them extricate themselves from identification with being that which dies.
 There were tremendous potential uses, all of which have been - the research has been wiped out by the society's fear of drugs other than for liquor and, you know, things like that.

 But - so our research continued to - we started in a naturalistic way because those kind of chemicals were seen in our society as psychotomimetic - that is, they were used by psychiatrists to parallel schizophrenia.
 And while in other cultures, they were used for religious and oracular processes.
 And we said, instead of laying a trip on them, let's just give them to people and get reports back.
 And let's see how they use them and build a new kind of context for them.
 And then we began to see how set and setting were so important, that a person could have them and have a religious experience.
 They could use them to escape.
 They could use them for creative work.
 They could use them for therapeutic change.